Deposits for postgraduate taught programmes

 You are not required to pay a deposit if:

-- you are in receipt of a full tuition fee scholarship from Cardiff University or a recognised sponsor or funding body (please note that there are exceptions to this as detailed below in exceptions to exemptions)
+- you are in receipt of a full tuition fee scholarship from Cardiff University or a recognised sponsor or funding body (please note that there are exceptions to this as detailed in the exceptions to exemptions section)

 - you are in receipt of a full tuition fee bank, student, or US Federal loan

 - you are studying on an approved progression programme at an approved partner institution, such as the pre-Master's programme at the International Study Centre in Cardiff

 - you are a current Cardiff University student studying on a full degree programme